Software Development Flow

 Prerequisites:

-To use the software development flow:
+To use the flow:

 1. On the left sidebar, select GitLab Duo Agent Platform (Beta) ( duo-agentic-chat ).